-- 107 At each annual general meeting, the Ordinary Members may (subject to article 102 to 106) elect any Ordinary Member (providing they are willing to act) to be a director (a "Member Director"). - 108 The board may (subject to articles 102 to 106) at any time appoint any Ordinary Member (providing they are willing to act) to be a director (a "Member Director"). - 109 At the first annual general meeting, one third (to the nearest round number) of the Member Directors shall retire from office; the question of which of them is to retire shall be determined by some random method. - 110 At each annual general meeting (other than the first): - (a) any Member Director appointed under article 108 during the period since the preceding annual general meeting shall retire from office; - (b) out of the remaining Member Directors, one third (to the nearest round number shall retire from office. - 111 The directors to retire under paragraph (b) of article 110 shall be those who have been longest in office since they were last elected or re-elected; as between persons who were last elected/re-elected on the same date, the question of which of them is to retire shall be determined by some random method. - 112 A director who retires from office under article 109 or 110 shall (subject to article 113) be eligible for re-election. - 113 On the third occasion on which a director retires from office (disregarding for this purpose any retiral under paragraph (a) of article 110), they shall not be eligible for re-election by the members under article 107 (or for appointment by the board under article 108 or 114) prior to the date of the next annual general meeting.
+- 107 At each annual general meeting, the Ordinary Members may (subject to article 102 to 106) elect any Ordinary Member (providing they are willing to act) to be a director (a "Member Director"). - The board may (subject to articles 102 to 106) from time to time fill any casual vacancy arising as a result of the retiral (or deemed retiral for any reason) of any elected Director from or after the date of such retiral or deemed retiral until the next annual general meeting. - 109 At the first annual general meeting, one third (to the nearest round number) of the Member Directors shall retire from office; the question of which of them is to retire shall be determined by some random method. - 110 At each annual general meeting (other than the first): - (a) any Member Director appointed under article 108 during the period since the preceding annual general meeting shall retire from office; - (b) out of the remaining Member Directors, one third (to the nearest round number shall retire from office. - 111 The directors to retire under paragraph (b) of article 110 shall be those who have been longest in office since they were last elected or re-elected; as between persons who were last elected/re-elected on the same date, the question of which of them is to retire shall be determined by some random method. - 112 A director who retires from office under article 109 or 110 shall (subject to article 113) be eligible for re-election.

+On the third occasion on which a director retires from office (disregarding for this purpose any retiral under paragraph (a) of article 110), they shall not be eligible for re-election by the members under article 107 (or for appointment by the board under article 108 or 114) prior to the date of the next annual general meeting.